lsmoura/hitme/readme.markdown

 Easily handle multiple blocks of functions that should be run independent from eachother and calls a callback when everything is done.

+Any errors thrown inside the functions given to the callback.

 ## Example

 ```javascript